Normans, Angevins and Britons - The History of the Honour of Richmond, Part 1

 Arthur's heir was his older sister Eleanor, but she too, was a prisoner of John (though obviously treated honourably).
 She would remain prisoner under Henry III and died as nun in 1241.
 The Bretons instead recognised Alix, daugher of Constance and Guy de Thouars as duchess.
 Since the girl was but three years old, her father became regent until 1206, when Philippe Auguste of France took over the guardianship.
 He married Alix to his own cousin Peter of Dreux.
 In 1218, they were installed as Earl and Countess of Richmond by William Marshal.

-Their son John would become Duke of Brittany and 2nd Earl of Richmond in 1221.
+Their son John would become Duke of Brittany in 1221 (upon the death of Alix; he was still a minor then), and 2nd Earl of Richmond in 1268.

 Outer curtain wall with buttresses